ExpressVPN CIO among three facing $1.6 million DOJ fine over Project Raven

 The chief information officer of a leading virtual private network is reportedly among three former US intelligence and military personnel fined more than $1.6 million by the US Department of Justice to resolve hacking-related charges.
-ExpressVPN CIO Daniel Gericke, as first reported Tuesday by Reuters, is a former US intelligence operative and one of the three members of Project Raven who worked as mercenary hackers for the United Arab Emirates, helping it spy on its enemies.
+ExpressVPN CIO Daniel Gericke, as first reported Tuesday by Reuters, is among the three former US intelligence operatives and military members involved in Project Raven who worked as mercenary hackers for the United Arab Emirates, helping it spy on its enemies.
 ExpressVPN said its trust in Gericke "remains strong."

 The three defendants have agreed to cooperate with US authorities and pay the fine in exchange for deferred prosecution, according to a Justice Department release.
 The three have also forfeited foreign and US security clearances and face future employment restrictions.
 The agreement comes a day after ExpressVPN announced it had been sold as part of a $936 million deal to former adware distributors Kape Technologies, a company cofounded by an ex-Israeli surveillance agent and a billionaire previously convicted of insider trading.